Parlez-vous français ?

 Since there are so many out there, I won’t make you look through them all.
 Instead, here are two of the most popular resources out there that will give you a foundation in your target language.

 - FluentU is an interactive platform that ramps up your language learning through real-life videos.
 You’re able to watch videos with subtitles, getting a sense of how the language actually sounds when spoken by everyday people, and then you’re taken through a series of lessons.
 It’s a great way build comprehension and vocabulary.
 It currently offers several languages including Spanish, French, Chinese and more.
-The FluentU app is currently only available for iPhone, but the website is accessible through any web browser.
+The FluentU app is available for the iTunes store and Google Play store, as well as on your web browser.

 - Duolingo is one of the most popular free language learning apps on the market.
 It currently offers many full language courses, with other courses in beta and still “hatching.”
 Users are able to start from scratch or test out of certain lessons if they already have basic knowledge of a language.
 It takes you through a series of lessons based on subjects using images and audio.
 It’s available on Android, iPhone and your web browser.